 Section one of the application form pertains to the project partners.
-Here you are to enter information about the institutions/companies that have responsibilities and/or rights under the project.
+You are to enter information about the institutions/companies with responsibilities and/or rights under the project.
 We also ask for information about certain key personnel and contact persons here.

 Project Owner and project administrator

-The Project Owner is the organisation, company or public sector entity that is responsible for carrying out the project.
+The Project Owner is the organisation, company, or public sector entity responsible for the project.

-The call provides information about the kinds of organisations, companies and public sector entities that can serve as the Project Owner.
+The call provides information about the kinds of organisations, companies, and public sector entities that can serve as Project Owners.

-Here we also ask for the name of the individual designated by the Project Owner to serve as project administrator.
-This is the person who is authorised to represent and assume obligations on behalf of the Project Owner vis-à-vis the Research Council.
+Here we also ask for the name of the individual designated by the Project Owner to serve as a project administrator.
+This person is authorized to represent and assume obligations on behalf of the Project Owner vis-à-vis the Research Council.

-This is the person who is responsible for the scientific progress and performance of the project.
-The call may stipulate requirements regarding who can serve as the project manager as well as documentation of his/her qualifications.
+This person is responsible for the scientific progress and performance of the project.
+The call may stipulate requirements regarding who can serve as the project manager and documentation of his/her qualifications.

 Please also refer to the General requirements for grant applications for more information about the roles and responsibilities of the Project Owner, project administrator, project manager, etc.

-A partner is an organisation, a company or a public sector entity that is under obligation to contribute to and participate in the project together with the Project Owner.
+A partner is an organisation, a company, or a public sector entity obligated to contribute to and participate in the project with the Project Owner.

-All project partners, Norwegian as well as non-Norwegian, need to be listed in the grant application.
+All project partners, Norwegian and non-Norwegian, need to be listed in the grant application.
 We also ask you to provide a contact person for each partner.

-All other partners that are under obligation to perform R&D activities in the project are always listed with the role “Both research activity and financing” regardless of whether all their own costs are financed by the Research Council or others.
+All other partners under obligation to perform R&D activities in the project are always listed as “Both research activity and financing,” regardless of whether the Research Council or others finance all their costs.

-All individuals listed in the grant application form and the project description (including those for whom CVs have been submitted) are considered to be project participants.
+All individuals listed in the grant application form and the project description (including those for whom CVs have been submitted) are considered project participants.

 Choose a title for your project.
-Project titles for all applications under processing are made publicly available on the Research Council website, so the project title should therefore not disclose sensitive information.
+Project titles for all applications under processing are publicly available on the Research Council website, so the title should not disclose sensitive information.